Cochlear Bone Anchored Solutions

-Cochlear Bone Anchored Solutions is a company based in Gothenburg, Sweden, that manufactures and distributes bone conduction hearing solutions under the trademark Baha.
+Cochlear Bone Anchored Solutions is a company based in Gothenburg, Sweden that manufactures and distributes bone conduction hearing solutions under the trademark Baha.
 The company was founded in 1999 under the name Entific Medical Systems.
 When Cochlear bought the company in 2005, the name was changed to Cochlear Bone Anchored Solutions.
 The acronym "BAHA" (for bone anchored hearing aid) was trademarked into Baha, as it is not considered a hearing aid by insurance companies.

 Baha system

 The Baha system is a bone conduction hearing system designed, developed and marketed by Cochlear Bone Anchored Solutions.

 It is a semi-implantable, under the skin bone conduction hearing device coupled to the skull by a titanium fixture.
-The system transfers sound to the inner ear through the bone, thereby bypassing problems in the outer or middle ear.
-Candidates with a conductive, mixed, or single-sided sensorineural hearing loss can therefore benefit from bone conduction hearing solutions.
+The system transfers sound to the inner ear through the bone.

 Over 100,000 people have had the system implanted.